holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 - Quick review of important commands
 - Introduce `GameShell`
     - Importance of `gsh check` and `gsh goal`
-    - Do first **THREE** goals together
+    - Do first goal together
+    - Come back and talk about mission 3 and mission 6 together
         - Third goal is stupid and confusing
-    - Come back and talk about mission 3 and mission 6 together
         - Reconvene after hear complaint from ~second person
 - Find lab computer to work on
     - **Work in pairs**